PioVerdi28/CodeVault/README.md

 # CodeVault API Documentation

-The `CodeVault` class provides a system for managing redeemable codes in Roblox.
+The `CodeVault` module provides a system for managing redeemable codes in Roblox.
 This API allows for code generation, redemption, management, and data storage.

 ## CodeVault Overview

-`CodeVault` is a class used to handle redeemable codes for various purposes, such as promotions or rewards.
+`CodeVault` is a module used to handle redeemable codes for various purposes, such in-game rewards.
 It uses Roblox's `DataStoreService` to persist code data between sessions.

 ## Type Definitions